tjaffrel/Deep-HP-tutorial/README.md

 ## What is Deep-HP?

-Deep-High Performance aims to democratize the use of Machine Learning in biological simulations.
+Deep-HP aims to democratize the use of Machine Learning in biological simulations.
 Especially, Deep-HP is here to scale up Machine Learning Potential code from laptop to hexascale and from quantum chemistry to biophysics.

 What can I do?
 Here's a few examples: